fortio/tcolor/README.md

 - Basic 16 colors
 - 256 Colors
 - 24 bits Hue Saturation Luminance (HSL)
-- 24 bits RGB where space bar change which component is set with arrows.
+- 24 bits RGB where space bar change which component is set up/down with arrows.
+Space bar to switch component.

 Up and down arrows to increase luminance on the HSL screen, the third color component on the RGB screen.